Community of Christ: Sacraments

 Members commonly believe that sacraments (or ordinances) express the abiding presence of God in the life of the church, its members and priesthood.
 Sacraments are considered metaphorical acts designed to create and renew a person's spiritual relationship with God.
 Sacraments are viewed as covenants with God in response to God's grace.
 The Community of Christ practices eight sacraments: baptism, confirmation, blessing of children, The Lord's Supper, marriage, ministration to the sick, ordination, and Evangelist's Blessing.
 Laying on of hands is used in confirmation, ordination, the blessing of children, ministration to the sick, and Evangelist's blessing.

 Scripture

 The Community of Christ points to Jesus Christ as the living Word of God and it affirms the Bible (including but not limited to the Inspired Version of the Holy Scriptures) along with the Book of Mormon and the Doctrine and Covenants, as scripture for the church.
-The Community of Christ view of scripture is that it should be "reasonably interpreted and faithfully applied."
+The Community of Christ view of scripture is that it should be "reasonably interpreted and faithfully applied".
 Scripture references provided for congregational worship generally follow the Revised Common Lectionary.
 The church views the Book of Mormon and the Doctrine and Covenants as "additional witnesses of Christ's ministry and God's love."
 The Community of Christ understands scripture as an inspired record of God's activity with humanity.
-While it recognizes scripture as the revelation of God, its members would not typically suggest that scriptures constitute the literal "words of God."
-In words of counsel to the church brought by church president Stephen M. Veazey in 2007 and now included in Section 163 of the Doctrine and Covenants, it is suggested that "[s]cripture is an indispensable witness to the Eternal Source of light and truth, which cannot be contained in any finite vessel or language.
-Scripture has been written and shaped by human authors through experiences of revelation and ongoing inspiration of the Holy Spirit in the midst of time and culture.
-Scripture is not to be worshipped or idolized.
-Only God, the Eternal One of whom scripture testifies, is worthy of worship.
-God's nature, as revealed in Jesus Christ and affirmed by the Holy Spirit, provides the ultimate standard by which any portion of scripture should be interpreted and applied."

-Scripture has been given a place in the Community of Christ theology.
-Doctrine and Covenants 163 states: "Scripture, prophetic guidance, knowledge, and discernment in the faith community must walk hand in hand to reveal the true will of God."
-The Community of Christ's Theology Task Force has produced nine affirmations regarding scripture, the preamble of which states: "Scripture provides divine guidance and inspired insight for life when responsibly interpreted and faithfully applied.
-Scripture helps us believe in Jesus Christ.
-Its witness guides us to eternal life and enables us to grow spiritually, to transform our lives, and to participate actively in the life and ministry of the church."
+While it recognizes scripture as the revelation of God, its members would not typically suggest that scriptures constitute the literal "words of God".